 If you are dating a man who is mysterious, that can be attractive but also frustrating.
 If you are dating someone who is more ‘masterful’ and in charge that can be thrilling but then he might also be quite controlling and overbearing.

 One thing that I have learned since becoming a therapist is that NO situation is 100% perfect.
 Wealthy men tend to be more selfish and see women as ‘objects’ to pick up and put down when it suits them.
 Men with less wealth may be more attentive but then they may lack ambition…see what I mean?

 How to protect yourself

 Sure – it’s great to be in a relationship.
-If your current relationship is hard work though, ask your self why this is.
+If your current relationship is hard work though, ask yourself why this is.
 Are you staying because you fear being alone?
-Is being alone temprarily worse than a never ending miserable future with someone who puts you down or makes you feel unloved and/or inferior?
+Is being alone temporarily worse than a never-ending miserable future with someone who puts you down or makes you feel unloved and/or inferior?
 Many people stay out of fear – “better the devil you know” seems to be a common theme tune for many.
 Life is too short though to live fearfully.